 - 3. Meet with the DSO.
-Once you have all of your application materials, make an appointment at the Intercultural Office to meet with the Immigration Advisor (DSO).
+Once you have all of your application materials, make an appointment at the Intercultural Office to meet with a DSO.
 (Bring your completed packet to this meeting). - 4.
 Mail the application materials to USCIS.
 When you have completed the entire application, organize everything as neatly as possible.
 Prepare a large envelope and send to the USCIS Lock Box based on the address that is on your I-765 (see I-765 instructions, page 17).
-(The Intercultural Office can send your packet to the USCIS Lock Box for you via 2 day UPS shipping.
-The cost is \$8 and includes the envelope and shipping costs.) - 5.
+(The Intercultural Office can send your packet to the USCIS Lock Box with tracking for you via UPS shipping.
+Cost: next day air \$7.50; 2-day air \$6.) - 5.
 Wait for your receipt.
-Within one month of sending the application to the USCIS you should get a standard receipt notice stating that the USCIS has received the application and that it will take 80 days to process (this is not an actual estimate; it is the time stated in every letter).
+Within one month of sending the application to the USCIS you should get a standard receipt notice stating that the USCIS has received the application and that it is processing it.
 If you do not get this letter within six (6) weeks, contact your DSO for more information.
 The 'Receipt Number' in the top left corner of this receipt notice can be used to check the status of your case on the USCIS website at www.uscis.gov or by calling the phone number indicated on the receipt.
 Also bear in mind that this information may not be regularly updated online. - a.
 If you have filled in Form G-1145, E-notification of Application/Petition Acceptance, they will text message you when they receive your forms. - 6.
 Wait for the EAD.
 Your permission to begin OPT is not finalized until you receive an EAD from the USCIS.
 Remember, it is illegal to work before you receive the card.
 Once you receive the card, you are authorized to work only during the dates on the card.
 Working improperly or without authorization is a serious violation of your status and will lead to deportation from the U.S.